Green Tea Extract

 they have the most health benefits.
 The fermentation and processing to make black

-tea decreases the polyphenols.
-It does this by converting them to theaflavins and
+tea decrease the polyphenols.
+It does this by converting them to theaflavins and thearubigins.

 Other significant parts of tea include caffeine, theobromine, and theophylline.
 The